Code-Institute-Submissions/hangman-game-2/README.md

 * Passed the code through a PEP8 linter and confirmed, there are no problems (find under validator testing)
 * Give invalid inputs strings when numbers are expected, out of bound inputs, some inputs twice

-Tested only numbers are promitted
+Tested only numbers are permitted

 ![only numbers](assets/images/only-numbers.png)